mindgruve/mg-reverse-proxy/README.md

 You can use MG-Reverse-Proxy in situations where you want to speed up your application, but installing a dedicated Caching solution like Varnish might not be posible or available.
 In contrast, MG-Reverse-Proxy is written in PHP which might be easier deploy.

+## Benefits of caching...

+Initial Request:

+    Request -> Is Caching Enabled?
+            -> MG-Reverse-Proxy bootstraps your application
+            -> Your application generates webpage (multiple hits to database) -> MG-Reverse-Proxy captures the outputbuffer and transforms it into a Response object -> The cache adapter sets headers if applicable -> The Response object is returned to the Symfony HTTPCache -> The Symfony HTTPCache Stores Result in local cache -> Finally, the response is returned to user

+Subsequent Requests:

+    Request -> Is Caching Enabled?
+            -> MG-Reverse-Proxy
+            -> Generated webpage pulled from cache
+            -> Returns cached response to user

+    Note: With a cached response, your application is not bootstrapped at all, which can be a significant improvement in Server Response times.

 ## Cache Adapters
 Configuration of MG-Reverse-Proxy is handled through cache adapters.
-Included in the source code is a generic adapter, and one for WordPress.
-You can write your own by implementing the **CacheAdapterInterface**.
+Included in the source code is a generic adapter, and one for WordPress, or you can write your own by implementing the **CacheAdapterInterface**.

+The WordPress adapter was developed to allow developers to quickly cache their WordPress sites.
+The WordPress adapter will cache all responses as long as the user isn't logged in.
+If your application already sets cache headers, or you utilize a plugin like w3-total-cache, use the Generic Adapter instead.

 ## Stores
 Symfony HTTPCache has the concept of a cache store.
 By default, this is a local directory on the file system.
-If you want to use a different caching strategy (memcache, redis...), you can create your own implementation of the StoreInterface.
+If you want to use a different caching strategy (memcache, redis...), you can create your own implementation of the **StoreInterface**.

 ##Example Usage - Wordpress index.php
 In this example, we replace the source code of the index.php file for Wordpress, and instead wrap the WordPress application using the ReverseProxy.